 Seconds later a large cloud of dust shot up from the grass and we knew she captured the gazelle.
 With the hunt over we moved closer and found the cheetah still at the gazelle’s throat until eventually it went completely limp.

-Still panting heavily after her run, and sure that her prey was dead, the cheetah sat up and looked in every direction to make sure there was no danger or scavengers anxious to steal her kill.
+Still panting heavily after her run, the cheetah sat up and looked in around to make sure there was no danger or scavengers anxious to steal her kill.
 When she felt it was safe she called to her cubs, with a chirp of sorts, and moments later they were at her feet.

 Ten minutes later we had to leave.

 The way that the conservancy works is that with big sightings, of which this was one, only 5 vehicles are allowed near it at any one time.
 When a sixth or seventh car pulls up and wishes to have a look, the first two jeeps must relinquish their spot and move on.
 If a line develops, each vehicle is given 5 minutes to take pictures and then it must drive away yielding to the next in line.
 The word had gotten out about the kill and vehicles were coming from every direction.
-Our disappointment was palpable but since the rules made to protect the wildlife, we immediately obliged.
+Our disappointment was palpable but since the rules were made to protect the wildlife, we immediately obliged.
 We had a plan however, we got back in line.